 Grain-free diets have confused a lot of dog owners.
 If you feed a species-appropriate whole food diet of raw meat, bones, and organs with some veggies and fruit, you could describe it as a grain-free diet.
 And that’s the best food you can give your dog.

 But that’s not what the dog food manufacturers mean by “grain-free.”
 The term “grain-free” is marketing hype.
 Pet food manufacturers don’t really want to eliminate grain and carbs from the canine diet.

 They don’t intend to sell you a diet like your dog’s ancestors ate in the wild.
 They want you to buy a bag of kibble filled with a new collection of starches and carbohydrates.
-So what does “grain-free” really mean when it comes to kibble, and is it good or bad for your dog?
+So what does “grain-free” really mean when it comes to kibble, and is grain-free bad for dogs?

 Kibble needs starch to hold it together, and most kibble uses grains as starch ingredients.
 Grains are the hard, dry seeds of grasses like wheat, rice, corn, oats, millet, rye or barley.
 Grain-free dog food contains alternative carbohydrate sources instead of grains … usually in the form of legumes like lentils, beans, or peas.
 They’ll also use potatoes, sweet potatoes, or quinoa.

 Grain-free doesn’t mean sugar-free, carb-free, fat-free, or GMO-free.
 And it’s a misconception that grain is replaced with more meat (the truth is far from it).
 Or that you might be getting a higher quality of ingredients or fewer calories.
 Grain-free dog diets could be increasing your dog’s carb intake!

 And a grain-free dog food doesn’t mean it’s healthier or better.
 Your dog’s diet should always be balanced and nutritionally sound regardless of its ingredients.